AymanNabih/flycode/README.md

-# FlyCode: A new fruit fly-based algorithm implementation and comparison  with others codes already available
+# FruitFlyCode: A new fruit fly-based algorithm implementation and comparison  with others codes already available